MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/azure-repos-git.md

 ### Shallow fetch

-Select if you want to limit how far back in history to download.
+You may want to limit how far back in history to download.
 Effectively this results in `git fetch --depth=n`.
 If your repository is large, this option might make your build pipeline more efficient.
 Your repository might be large if it has been in use for a long time and has sizeable history.
 It also might be large if you added and later deleted large files.

 # [YAML](#tab/yaml)

+::: moniker range="azure-devops"

 You can configure the `fetchDepth` setting in the [Checkout](../yaml-schema.md#checkout) step of your pipeline.